-Join Doug Rose for an in-depth discussion in this video Break down your work, part of Delivering in Data Science Sprints.
+Join Doug Rose for an in-depth discussion in this video Break down your work, part of Learning Data Science: Using Agile Methodology.

 - By now you've seen the difference between…the software development and the data science lifecycle.…You've also seen how the data science lifecycle…is best delivered in two week sprints.…These sprints allow you to break down the work…and quickly deliver valuable insights.…When you're on a data science team,…there are always large data sets that need scrubbing.…There's also new data sources to explore.…A lot of what you're doing is preparing your data.…When you work in sprints,…you're forcing a team to do the minimum…amount of data preparation.…